mdy123/mdy123.github.io/smart_contracts/escrow_contract/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 AwaitingDelivery,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4.
 Complete,

-&nbsp; Functon "new" initializes the smart contract by assigning Buyer's Near id, Seller's Near Id and Agreed Price.
+&nbsp; Functon "new" initializes the smart contract by assigning Buyer's Near id, Seller's Near Id and agreed Price.

 &nbsp; Buyer and Seller use "init_escrow" function to sign in and change the state from "NotInitiated" to "AwaitingPayment".